ddycai/simple-template-engine/README.md

 That's all!
 ====

-These are all the essential features, they are all you'll need to create great website!
+This is all you'll need to know to create great website!
 Not enough features for you?
 Oh...
 Well, there are other templating engines out there...